JustenRickert/justenrickert-old-user-page/_posts/2017-06-10-colorless-green-ideas-sleep-furiously.md

 still attribute abstract meaning sometimes to the adjective green.
-If one forms the sense of green to mean _go_ in the same way that modern people associate the green signals at stoplights to me _go_, then green might be attachable to such a condition the same as the word _go_.
-A green idea could be an idea intended to be or do something at the point one calls it green, similar to stoplights signaling cars to move upon changing color.
+If one forms the sense of green to mean _go_ in the same way that modern people associate the green signals at stoplights to me _go_, then green might be attachable to such a condition the same as the moving word _go_.
+A green idea could be an idea intended to be or do something at the point one calls something going, similar to stoplights signaling cars to move upon changing color.

 Putting Them Together
 ---------------------